liamhardy742/cse15l-lab-reports/Week 3 Lab Report.md

 # The command that I will be choosing is grep.
-## The four options I will be researching are -rl, -cv, -n, and --exclude-dir=*GLOB*.
+## The four options I will be researching are -rl, -cv, -n, and -i.